AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-lance-iceberg-multimodal.md

     .collect()
 ```

-Six months later, when a production model regression is reported, the training team can load the same snapshot and reconstruct the exact training set that produced the model—enabling them to compare against the current data distribution and identify what changed.
+Six months later, when a production model regression is reported, the training team can load the same snapshot and reconstruct the exact training set that produced the model, enabling them to compare against the current data distribution and identify what changed.

 Lance files are versioned implicitly through their S3 paths and the LanceDB table versions.
 Recording both the Iceberg snapshot ID and the LanceDB table version in the experiment metadata creates a complete, reproducible reference to the training dataset.